 Set up costs and establishment fees

 Applicants can be citizens of any country outside of Australia (except New Zealand) and must have been offered or accepted admission into a research or coursework higher degree program.
 Further information and application forms can be downloaded from the Flinders University website at http://www.flinders.edu.au/international-students/study-at-flinders/scholarships.cfm.
 Applications can be submitted at any time through the year.
-Please contact the International Office for further information about these bursaries.
+Please contact the International Centre for further information about these bursaries.

 Australian Government Supported Scholarhips